Key Contacts

 • Diploma in HIV Medicine

-These are completed around the time of ST4, ST5 and ST6 respectively.
-There is also encouragement to gain Letters of Competence in implant and coil fitting.
+These are completed throughout the years of training.
+There is also encouragement to gain Letters of Competence in contraceptive implant and coil fitting.

 Trainees take an active role in teaching, both of undergraduates at University of Bristol Medical School, as well as junior doctors attached to the clinic.
 This is delivered in a variety of formats from lectures and small group work, as well as one-to-one clinical teaching.